 Personally I would rather leave mushrooms for other people to be wowed by than to take them home for the pot.
 I say this strictly as an English person, where, unlike the Czech Republic, Poland, Russia, Estonia, Italy or Japan, there is not a long-term culture of mushroom picking.
 We tend to fear them more than anything.
 In Russian health books, for example, there are whole sections on edible mushrooms and, indeed, toxic ones.
 There are definite health benefits from consuming fungi that have aided our species and ancestors for thousands of years.

-It’s not up to me but I think picking mushrooms for scientific and educational purposes is actually very important, if you have permission from the landowner/manager.
 I have led basic woodland fungi walks in the past and, though no expert, I think that picking for educational purposes is rewarding.
 I’ve only ever eaten one wild mushroom, picked by a friend in the Czech Republic.
-I would rather photograph them than eat them.
+I would rather photograph them than eat them wild.